 There are a few, very common reasons I think why many are struggling with their trading/investing:

 1) they focus on the daily news flow from mass/financial media and react to this news flow again and again creating overtrading, and they also think that the news flow on their broker´s website is there to help them, and also not understanding that the media creates narratives because without a narrative there is no story, plus, the market many times has already discounted the information

 4) they do not know the present trends, or is not even aware of that there are trends, which results in that they trade a lot of in and out because they have no clue where the market is heading

 5) they have no tools for being able to consistently catch moves starting

 6) they have no tools that gives them the confidence to stay in the trade, when they have the right trade on

 7) they have no tools for being able to spot when a position goes against them

 Interestingly, focusing on the charts and analysing price action solves all areas above.
-Technical analysis turns the daily news flow into pure noise that needs to be avoided; the only thing that matters is where price and volume goes, plus how one can anticipate coming price action.
+Technical analysis turns the daily news flow into noise that needs to be avoided.
+A news item is important if it moves the chart, otherwise it does not matter, which is 99% of the time.
 As a bonus, technical analysis also therefore cuts the amount of time you need to spend doing your market research.

 As I see it, there are many reasons why we more often than not, can not have the upper hand regarding knowledge of market fundamentals.
 But what we can know is what the charts are doing.
 The charts will guide you but long talks or reads on market fundamentals will often only leave you guessing.
 With well executed technical analysis plus cycles analysis, we have an edge.